-- .
-An emphasis on "pay-for-performance" with a substantial portion of total compensation reflecting corporate, business unit and individual performance. - .
-An emphasis on stock incentives closely aligning the interests of executives with those of shareholders. - .
-An emphasis on total compensation with base salaries generally targeted at or near median general industry levels for companies of comparable size, with annual cash and long term equity incentives providing opportunities to earn total compensation at significantly higher levels for superior performance. - .
-An appropriate balance of short term and long term compensation to retain talented executives, reward effective long term strategic results and encourage share ownership. - .
-An emphasis on placing at risk, through equity and other performance-based incentives, a greater portion of an executive's total compensation as levels of responsibility increase.
+- An emphasis on "pay-for-performance" with a substantial portion of total compensation reflecting corporate, business unit and individual performance. - An emphasis on stock incentives closely aligning the interests of executives with those of shareholders. - An emphasis on total compensation with base salaries generally targeted at or near median general industry levels for companies of comparable size, with annual cash and long term equity incentives providing opportunities to earn total compensation at significantly higher levels for superior performance. - An appropriate balance of short term and long term compensation to retain talented executives, reward effective long term strategic results and encourage share ownership.

+• An emphasis on placing at risk, through equity and other performance-based incentives, a greater portion of an executive's total compensation as levels of responsibility increase.

-The Compensation Committee also takes into account provisions of the Internal Revenue Code limiting to \$1 million the annual amount of compensation (other than compensation that qualifies as "qualified performance-based compensation") that publicly held corporations may deduct for federal income tax purposes as compensation expense for each of certain executive officers.
+The Compensation Committee also considers provisions of the Internal Revenue Code limiting the annual amount of compensation (other than compensation that qualifies as "qualified performance-based compensation") that publicly held corporations may deduct for federal income tax purposes as compensation expense for each of certain executive officers.
 The committee believes that tax deductibility is an important factor but only one factor to be considered in evaluating any compensation program.
-Accordingly, the committee expects to design and implement policies and programs that will maximize federal income tax deductions for compensation expense to the extent that doing so is consistent with Sempra Energy's other compensation principles and strategies.
-The committee believes, however, that there are circumstances in which the interests of shareholders may be best served by providing compensation that is not fully tax deductible, and may exercise discretion to provide compensation that would not qualify as a tax deductible compensation expense.
+It also believes that there are competitive and other circumstances in which the interests of shareholders may be best served by providing compensation that is not fully tax deductible.
+Accordingly the committee has exercised its discretion to provide a base salary for the Chairman, President and Chief Executive Officer, a small portion of which is not tax deductible to Sempra Energy.